Here's how you can help support Charlotte's Boys to Men Foundation

 CHARLOTTE, N.C. — The Boys to Men Foundation started off with just two boys.

-Now more than a decade later the non-profit's president, Timothy Fowler, who teaches pre-k at Highland Renaissance Academy has served over a thousand.
+Now, more than a decade later, the nonprofit's president, who teaches pre-k at Highland Renaissance Academy, has helped more than 1,000 boys.

 “The age range is 9 to 17," Fowler said.